roboflow/supervision/docs/how_to/track_objects.md

-Utilize Supervision to elevate your video analysis capabilities by effortlessly [tracking](https://supervision.roboflow.com/trackers/) objects identified by various object detection and segmentation models.
+Use Supervision to elevate your video analysis capabilities by effortlessly [tracking](https://supervision.roboflow.com/trackers/) objects identified by various object detection and segmentation models.
 This guide will walk you through the process of running inference using the [Ultralytics](https://github.com/ultralytics/ultralytics)